ministryofjustice/itpolicycontent/content/confluence/policies-for-macbook-users.md

 You must logoff or lock your Mac when leaving it unattended

-You must keep your MOJ Digital equipment close to you and in sight at all times when in public areas (Dan V to check with legal reimbursement possibilities and statement required)
+You must keep your MOJ Digital equipment close to you and in sight at all times when in public areas

 ## Top things to remember